willingdev/file-upload-service/README.md

 This solution is used Kong for authentication and authorization by using Oauth2 plugin.
 And alos use Kong for doing the API Gateway.

-The upload file service is implemented by Spring Boot.
+The file upload api is implemented by Spring Boot.

 ![Overview](overview.png)